 - The seasonal section of the store

-- Specific aisles (this is mostly true for the bi-annual Target toy clearance)
+- Specific aisles (this is mostly true for the Semi-Annual Toy Clearance)

 - Endcaps throughout the store

-Be sure to keep your eyes open in any of these locations, especially the sides of endcap displays in the health and beauty section.
-There might be a few clearance deals hiding on those sides.
+Be sure to keep your eyes open in any of these locations, especially on the sides of endcap displays in the health and beauty section.
+There might be a few clearance deals hiding on those sides!

-11. You can use coupons on Target clearance items.
+11. Yes, you can use coupons on Target clearance items.

-13. Miss a Target clearance price?
-Ask for a refund within 14 days.
+13. Miss a clearance markdown?
+Ask Target for a refund within 14 days.

-If something you grabbed pops up in the Target clearance section right afterward, you can still get a Target price adjustment within 14 days.
+If something you grabbed pops up in the Target clearance section immediately after, you can get a Target price adjustment within 14 days.

 Easy peasy, right?

 Clearance items follow the same rules as anything else under the Target return policy.
-The only items for which you won’t be getting a refund are products that have been salvaged or discontinued.
+However, there are some items you can’t get refunded for, like products that have been salvaged or discontinued.

 Target doesn’t let clearance items linger around the store as much as they did in the past.
-Once non-holiday items hit 70% off, that’s it before they get sent off to a salvage store.
-If you’re looking for deeper discounts on Target clearance items, you can find them at Target salvage stores.
+Once nonholiday items hit 70% off, they get sent off to a salvage store shortly after.
+If you’re looking for deeper discounts on clearance items, you can find them at Target salvage stores.